Blueberry Orange Blossom Tarts

 Mason Jar LIDS!

-That’s all.
-Just the lid to a jar.
-You don’t even have to buy the Mason jar to get the lid, though depending on where you shop, you might find it more cost affective to just buy the jar with the lid.
+You don’t even have to buy the Mason jar to get the lid, though depending on where you shop, you might find it more cost effective to just buy the jar with the lid.
 For example:

 Kitchen Hack, mini tarts, cakes and bread buns are perfectly sized when baked in removable bottom, frugally affordable, Ball Mason Jar Lids.